shrishtinigam/shrishtinigam/README.md

 - 👋 Hi, I’m @shrishtinigam
-- 👀 I’m interested in ML, Web Dev, NLP
+- 👀 I’m interested in Cloud Computing, Back-End Web Dev, and Natural Language Processing
-- 🌱 I’m currently learning and working on on Node.js, Leetcode, NLP with TensorFlow and HuggingFace
+- 🌱 I’m currently learning and working on on Node.js, Leetcode, AWS, NLP with TensorFlow and HuggingFace
 - 💞️ I’m looking for people interested in natuaral language processing.
 - 📫 Reach me on mehershrishtinigam@gmail.com